clementlab/CRISPRessoSea/README.md

                         Reordered statistics file - made by reordering rows from aggregated_stats_all.txt (default: None) -s REORDERED_SAMPLE_FILE, --reordered_sample_file REORDERED_SAMPLE_FILE
                         Reordered_sample_file - path to the sample file with headers: Name, group, fastq_r1, fastq_r2 (group is always optional, fastq_r2 is optional for single-end reads) (default: None)
-  -n NAME_COLUMN, --name_column NAME_COLUMN
-                        Column name to set as the displayed name for each sample in the plot (default: None) --fig_width FIG_WIDTH
+  --fig_width FIG_WIDTH
                         Width of the figure (default: 24) --fig_height FIG_HEIGHT